2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 The square building boasts thick defensive walls and an entrance heavily protected by different wooden doors.
 Look up to admire the remarkable Saint Mark’s Lion.

-The entrance fee is 2 €.
-It can be visited from 08.00 to 19:00 in summer, and from 08.00 to 18.00 in winter – closing hours vary in the shoulder season (September-October).
+Closing hours vary in the shoulder season (September-October).
 The fortress is closed on Tuesdays.
 Check here for a detailed timetable.

 1 Day in Heraklion, Crete

 Do you have more time to spend in town?
 Perfect!
 If you don’t leave until later that night, take it easy!
-Here are a few more interesting places to add to your day itinerary of Heraklion.
+Here are a few more exhilarating places to add to your day itinerary of Heraklion.

 Things You Can Do in Heraklion in the Afternoon